Jung Kyung-ho: Early career and breakthrough

+2013–2016: Post-military enlistment

 Cable series Heartless City (2013) was Jung's first acting project post-army, a noir crime drama.
 He received the best reviews of his career yet for playing the dark, conflicted antihero.

 He next starred as an arrogant Hallyu star on a rough flight from Tokyo to Seoul in the comedy Rollercoaster (released internationally as Fasten Your Seatbelt).
 It was the directorial debut of actor Ha Jung-woo, Jung's friend and fellow college alumni/agency mate in Fantagio.

 In 2014, he appeared in the 1970s-set period drama Endless Love, followed by the role of a psychopathic serial killer in Manhole.
 Jung next starred in Beating Again, a romantic drama about cellular memory after a heart transplant.

 In 2016, he starred in the romantic comedy series One More Happy Ending.
 Jung played a single father who worked as reporter-photographer of gossip magazine "Masspunch", Song Soo-hyuk, love interest of main lead Han Mi-mo, acted by Jang Na-ra.